 Make Charting Electronic

 If you don’t already have a platform that gives caregivers the opportunity to chart electronically, it’s time to invest in one.
 Documentation compliance is crucial to communication and to reimbursement, and paper charting is quickly becoming obsolete.
-Search for a platform that includes an app that caregivers can download onto their smartphones.
-You’ll see that accurate and compliant documentation increases immediately.
+CareSwitch’s platform includes an app that caregivers can download onto their smartphones.
+Our agencies see that accurate and compliant documentation increases immediately.

 Secure and compliant documentation platforms also allow your clinical team to immediately change care plans in real-time or write new instructions based on assessments.
 Your clinical team can also use the platform to build staff schedules, research new clients, or even perform assessments in the hospital with a tablet.

 While meetings with leadership and caregivers are certainly imperative to your agency’s success, it is wise to evaluate if you are having too many in-person meetings that are taking away from your team’s productivity.
 In general, best practice tells us having a monthly caregiver meeting for education is ideal.
 The leadership team must meet more often, certainly, but try to see if you can have a management meeting once per week that takes care of many business items at once.

 Audit your current meeting schedule and see if it is realistic to condense some, combine some, or eliminate some altogether.
 Remember, tools like email and texting can assist with small decision making.

 In addition to an online platform for your agency, start experimenting with apps and software that were designed for teams working remotely.
 Try using Slack or Microsoft Teams for quick chats between team members as well as Google Docs or Microsoft Office 365 for shared items ranging from press releases to newsletters.
 The more you and your team can become familiar with these tools, the easier it is to transition to a remote working situation when necessary.